-On October 5, 2020, we announced we entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") to develop ZEN-3694 for multiple oncology indications.
+On October 5, 2020, we announced we entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") (part of the U.S Department of Health and Human Services) to develop ZEN-3694 for multiple oncology indications.
 Under the CRADA, ZEN-3694 will be included in clinical studies in combination with other therapies for cancers with a significant unmet medical need.
 In the first clinical study under the CRADA, NCI, Zenith, and Bristol Myers Squibb will investigate the combination of ZEN-3694 with checkpoint inhibitors nivolumab and ipilimumab in resistant ovarian cancer.
 Dosing is expected to start during calendar Q4 2021.
+The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute will evaluate the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma and is expected to start in calendar Q1 2022.
 Zenith expects to enter into additional NCI led clinical studies under the CRADA over the coming year to significantly broaden the indications and combination therapies in which ZEN-3694 is explored.
-The annual cost for Zenith related to each of these collaboration studies is anticipated to be less than \$0.1 million (excluding the cost of ZEN-3694).
+As at July 31, 2021, we are committed to provide funding totaling up to an estimated \$1.9 million (excluding the cost of ZEN-3694), anticipated over the next five years, including up to an estimated \$0.4 million over the next twelve months.